-The soils underlying the site may be grouped into two to three generalized strata with similar physical and engineering properties.
+The soils underlying the site may be grouped into two generalized strata with similar physical and engineering properties.
 The lines designating the interface between soil strata on the logs represent approximate boundaries.
 Transition between materials may be gradual.
-The soil stratigraphy information at the boring and test pit locations are presented in Boring / Test Pit Logs, Plates 2 thru 10.
-The soil conditions in between boring / test pits may vary across the site.
-We should be called upon at the time of construction to verify the soil conditions between our boring / test pits.
+The soil stratigraphy information at the boring locations is presented in Boring Logs, Plates 2 thru 12.
+The soil conditions in between borings may vary across the site.
+We should be called upon at the time of construction to verify the soil conditions between the borings.

-The engineering characteristics of the underlying soils, based the results of the laboratory tests performed in selected samples, are summarized and presented in the following paragraph.
+The engineering characteristics of the underlying soils, based the results of the laboratory tests performed in selected samples, are summarized, and presented in the following paragraph.

-The site is underlain by brown clays, dark brown clays, tan clays to light tan calcareous clays, tan calcareous clays to light tan marl, light tan marl, and light tan limestone.
-The underlying clays are moderately plastic to highly plastic with tested liquid limit values varying from 38 to 63 and plasticity index values ranging from 22 to 43.
-The results of Standard Penetration Tests performed within these soils were 16 and 56 blows per foot.
+The underlying soils consists of brown clays, dark brown clays, and tan clays.
+The underlying clays are highly plastic with tested liquid limits varying from 69 to 106 and plasticity index values ranging from 52 to 83.
+The results of Standard Penetration Tests performed within these clays varied from 07 to 17 blows per foot.

 The above description is of a generalized nature to highlight the major soil stratification features and soil characteristics.
-The Boring / Test Pit Logs should be consulted for specific information at each boring and test pit location.
+The Boring Logs should be consulted for specific information at each boring location.

-Soil stratigraphy may vary between boring / test pit locations.
+Soil stratigraphy may vary between boring locations.
 If deviations from the noted subsurface conditions are encountered during construction, they should be brought to the attention of InTEC.
 We may revise the recommendations after evaluating the significance of the changed conditions.